Angel Numbers, Astrology & Spiritual SymbolismAngel Numbers, Astrology & Spiritual Symbolism

 • Japchae Noodles – Korean sweet potato glass noodles stir-fried with vegetables.

-• Jasmine Rice – A fragrant, long-grain rice from Thailand.
+• Jasmine Rice – A fragrant long-grain rice that pairs especially well with Thai curries.

 • Jewish Rye Bread – A tangy rye bread often baked with caraway seeds.